Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Introduction

-More specifically, our aim is to examine the nature of discrete solitons for the AL-type nonlinearity, $\propto |\psi |^{2\sigma }(\psi _{n+1}+\psi _{n-1})$, with different values of $\sigma $ and to explore whether these modes change their stability with the variation of their intrinsic frequency for given $\sigma $, and if the stability change can be predicted by a variant of the Vakhitov-Kolokolov (VK) criterion, which, in the DNLS (and NLS) settings, suggests that a change of the monotonicity of the $l^{2}$ (or $L^{2}$, respectively) norm vs. the intrinsic frequency dependence induces a change of stability \cite{book}.
-We develop a similar generalized criterion here.
-We also characterize the structure of the discrete solitons by means of a variational approach.
-Finally, we explore the stability (via the spectral stability analysis) and evolution of instabilities in the model, by means of numerical computations.
-This allows us to analyze the consequences of the bistability in the model, as well as to examine its dynamics in the quasi-collapse regime for $\sigma >2$, to compare the discrete and continuum variants in this regard; see, e.g., a discussion of similar issues for the DNLS models in Ref.~\cite{tzirakis}.
+More specifically, our aim is to examine the nature of discrete solitons for the AL-type lattice nonlinearity, $\propto |\psi _{n}|^{2\sigma }(\psi _{n+1}+\psi _{n-1})$, with different values of $\sigma $ (characterizing also the structure of these discrete solitons by means of a variational approach) and to explore whether these modes change their stability with the variation of their intrinsic frequency (alias chemical potential, in terms of BEC) for given $ \sigma $.
+In particular, we aim to find out if the stability change can be predicted by a variant of the Vakhitov-Kolokolov (VK) criterion, which is well known in other contexts \cite{Vakh,book} --- In the DNLS (and NLS) settings, the VK criterion suggests that a change of the monotonicity of the $l^{2}$ (or $L^{2}$, respectively) norm vs. the soliton's intrinsic frequency dependence induces a change of its stability \cite{book}.Finally, we explore the full stability (via the spectral stability analysis) and evolution of instabilities in the model, by means of numerical computations.
+This allows us, among other features, to corroborate predictions of the VK criterion and analyze manifestations of the bistability in the model.

 Our presentation is structured as follows.
 In section II, we offer our analytical considerations, including the model setup, the present variant of the VK criterion, and the variational approximation.
 In section III, we show numerical computations concerning both the existence and spectral stability of discrete solitons and their nonlinear evolution.
 Finally, in section IV we summarize our findings and discuss directions for further work.